Design-Disco/Design-Disco-Handbook/working_together.md

 # Working together

+{ some guidelines and principles for working together }

+this all bellow is from Loomio....

-## We use rhythms to balance freedom and focus
+## "We use rhythms to balance freedom and focus

 * our [purpose](purpose_and_vision.html) is our forever reason for being
 * we do [strategy](strategy.html) to tell stories from 3 years in the future